 “What’s a histogram”, you ask?
-The histogram in photography or on your digital camera is simply a graphical representation of the tonal values captured in your images.
+Histograms in photography are simply a graphical representation of the tonal values captured in your images.
 In simpler terms, it shows you how dark or bright your image is.

 Understanding Your Histogram

 When looking at histograms in photography, the darks are represented on the left, mid-tones in the middle, and lights on the right.
 The number of pixels representing each tone is viewed on the vertical axis.
 Looking at the histogram below, I can see that most of the tones in my image were dark to mid toned.
 There’s a slight spike on the right side which represented a bright spot in the photo.
 The image that goes along with this histogram is just below it.
 When you see the actual photo, you can see how the blues, grays, browns, and other colors are making up all of the dark to mid tone parts of the histogram and the clouds and sun are represented in the right portion of the histogram.

 Well, great!
 Wonderful information to have.
 “But why do you need it”, you may be asking?

 I use a histogram at multiple times during my image creation.
 The first is in the field.
 There’s a rule I live by… I never trust my LCD to show me a proper exposure.
 LCD’s are inherently bright.
 They’re made that way.
 You’re supposed to be able to see your image on a digital screen in the great outdoors, often under bright conditions.
 If the LCD didn’t produce a fairly bright image, you wouldn’t be able to see it outside very well.